-With the exception of certain non-IFRS measures, the financial information as of and for the years ended December 31, 2010, 2011 and 2012 included in this Base Prospectus has been derived from the audited consolidated financial statements of the CEZ Group as of and for the years ended December 31, 2011 and 2012, which are incorporated by reference into this Base Prospectus (please see "Documents Incorporated by Reference").
-The audited financial statements of ČEZ, a. s. for the year ended December 31, 2012 are also incorporated by reference in this Base Prospectus (see "Documents Incorporated by Reference").
+With the exception of certain alternative performance measures (please see "Alternative Performance Measures"), the financial information as of and for the years ended December 31, 2015 and 2016 included in this Base Prospectus has been derived from the audited consolidated financial statements of the CEZ Group as of and for the years ended December 31, 2015 and 2016, which are incorporated by reference into this Base Prospectus (please see "Documents Incorporated by Reference").
+The audited financial statements of ČEZ for the year ended December 31, 2016 are also incorporated by reference in this Base Prospectus (see "Documents Incorporated by Reference").